-As of 6/30/25 the companies mentioned represented 44.89% of the fund's portfolio in the aggregate.
-Pinterest and Ingersoll Rand were not portfolio holdings as of 6/30/25.
+As of 6/30/25 the companies mentioned represented 18.91% of the portfolio in the aggregate.
+Onto Innovation was not a portfolio holding as of 6/30/25.
 The holdings listed should not be considered recommendations to buy or sell a particular security.
 Other holdings may not have performed as well as some of those listed herein.
 Portfolio composition is subject to change at any time.